KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

   </s:Body>
 ```

-The response gives RTSP URI with hardcoded credentials.
-Following the URI gives access to live stream of Besder IP camera:
+The response gives RTSP URI with hardcoded credentials and following it gives access to main live stream of Besder IP camera:

 ![Livestream of IP camera](images/livestream.png)

-### Method 2: Python script
+### Method 2: Python Script

-Use [python-onvif-zeep](https://github.com/FalkTannhaeuser/python-onvif-zeep) library.
+Using [python-onvif-zeep](https://github.com/FalkTannhaeuser/python-onvif-zeep) library.
 Script takes 4 positional arguments:

 1. IP address
 2. ONVIF port
 3. Username (default: admin)
-4. Password (default: \<empty\>) - this field is required by Python ONVIF library, although exact value is irrelevant as it is not being checked anywhere.
+4. Password (default: \<empty\>) - this field is required by Python ONVIF library, although exact value is irrelevant for the exploit as it is not being checked anywhere.

 For Besder 6024PB-XMA501, default credentials are printed on the camera itself.
 [A sample script is provided at ONVIF_auth_bypass directory as xm_onvif_auth_bypass.py](ONVIF_auth_bypass/Python/xm_onvif_auth_bypass.py)